psy15/twitter-to-telegram/README.md

 # twitter-to-telegram

-This script will watch the new tweets on twitter and post it to a Telegram channel.
+This script uses GetOldTweets3 library to get new tweets and post it to a Telegram channel.

 ## Config